Concern for Family Members

 Family members should discuss their breast cancer risk with their health care providers.

-Learn more about talking with your provider about breast cancer risk.
+Learn more about talking with your health care provider about breast cancer risk.

 Women with a family history of breast cancer should talk with their health care providers about when they should begin screening for breast cancer.